 Common causes of accidents between cyclists and motor vehicles

 It is common knowledge among the cycling community that there are road users who are less than friendly to cyclists.
 Indeed, while there are plenty of respectful road users, the fact remains that, as a cyclist, you always have to be on the lookout for a punishment pass or dooring.
-With this in mind, some of the most common causes of accidents between cyclists and vehicles include:
+With this in mind, some of the most common causes of accidents between cyclists and vehicles due to careless drivers include:

 - Failure to see a cyclist in a bike lane or at a crossing